tobyhodges/probable-enigma/episodes/04-data-repositories.md

 - "Find a suitable repository."
 keypoints:
 - "Repositories are the main means for sharing research data."
-- "You should use data-type specific repository whenever possible."
+- "You should use a data-type specific repository whenever possible."
 - "Repositories are the key players in data reuse."
 ---